Your temperature preferences could be negatively impacting your productivity.

 Heat Stress: A Performance Killer

-As the temperature rises in the workplace or your WFH office, cortisol levels will rise, which may explain the irritability that some of us may experience.
+As the temperature rises in the workplace or your WFH office, your cortisol levels will rise, which may explain the irritability that some of us may experience while working.
 Cortisol isn’t the only reason for this irritability, though.
 This can also happen due to dehydration or heat stress.
-As temperatures rise above 90 degrees, the effects of heat are most prevalent.
+As temperatures rise above 90 degrees in our space, the effects of heat are will become most prevalent.

 Though you would have to be in excessive heat for prolonged periods to be affected by dehydration or heat stress, hot temperatures in the workplace are a common cause of lowered performance and output.